Janet 1.38.0-73334f3 Documentation

 of the parts are arrays or tuples, their elements will be inserted into the array.
 Otherwise, each part in

-in order.
-Return the modified array arr
+parts will be appended to arr in order.
+Return the modified array arr.

 (array/ensure arr capacity growth)

-Ensures that the memory backing the array is large enough for capacity
+Ensures that the memory backing the array is large enough for capacity items at the given rate of growth.

-must be integers.
+capacity and growth must be integers.
 If the backing capacity is already enough, then this function does

 nothing.
 Otherwise, the backing memory will be reallocated so that there is enough space.